raul-izquierdo/english/sources/vocabulary/Social relationships/Speaking with Purpose.md

     = you won't regret it `You won't regret going to the concert`

 seguro que si ... no te arrepentirás
-    = I'm sure if you ..., you won't regret it (informal) `I'm sure if you go to the concert, you won't regret it` = I'm sure THAT if you ..., you won't regret it (formal) `I'm sure that if you go to the concert, ...`
+    = I'm sure if you ..., you won't regret it (i) `I'm sure if you go to the concert, you won't regret it` = I'm sure THAT if you ..., you won't regret it (f) `I'm sure that if you go to the concert, ...`

 sugerir/recomendar (presente)
     !
 Recommend: sabes que funciona (por conocimiento o experiencia